royaltm/node-murmurhash-native/README.md

 * serializable state of the progressive hasher
 * platform independend network byte order output of hashes in any form
 * promise wrapper
+* prebuilt binaries for most standard system configurations

 Install:
 --------

+There are prebuilt [binaries][releases] available for painless installation on some Linuxes (x64), OS-X (x64) and Windows (x64 and x86) thanks to [node-pre-gyp][node-pre-gyp] and [node-pre-gyp-github][node-pre-gyp-github].

 ```
 npm install murmurhash-native
 ```

+If the prebuilt release is not available for your system or nodejs version, the compilation from source will kick-in.
+For more information on building from source please consult [this page][node-gyp-install].

 Make a hash:
 ------------